HydroModPy/HydroModPy/docs/source/user_guide/workflows/site_selection.rst

-Use ``mode = "hard_reject"`` only when the campaign should exclude stations whose hydrometric metadata explicitly reports a local or general hydrologic influence.
+Use ``mode = "hard_reject"`` only when the campaign should exclude stations whose hydrometric metadata explicitly reports a local or general hydrologic influence through ``influence_locale_station`` or ``influence_generale_site``.
 Unknown influence metadata is not rejected by default.
+Comment keyword matches are shown as warnings for review; they are not treated as hard-reject evidence.

 Input modes
 -----------